What is Customer Retention Rate in B2B SaaS

 • Churn rate = How many left

-Lowering your churn rate and increasing your retention rates mean your business is doing great at satisfying customers.
+Lowering your churn rate and increasing your retention rates mean your business is satisfying customers well.

 Both metrics help you understand customer loyalty and find areas for improvement.